 Sources of Iron

-The body absorbs iron more efficiently from animal sources than from plants.
+While many plant-based foods are high in iron, the body absorbs iron more efficiently from animal sources.
 Some of the best animal sources of iron are:

 - Lean beef